-Contributing factors: It is often seen in people with foot deformities e.g. flat feet (low arches) or pes cavus (high arches).
-This deformities can lead to an excessive strain at the fascia during walking and hence cause pain.
-Other risk factors which can lead to increased stress in the fascia are inappropriate or non-supportive footwear, reduced ankle mobility, obesity and work related weight bearing.
+- Contributing factors: It oftens seen in people with foot deformities e.g. flat feet (low arches) or pes cavus (high arches).
+This deformity can lead to an excessive strain at the fascia during walking and hence cause pain.
+Other risk factors which can lead to increased stress in the fascia are inappropriate or non-supportive footwear, reduced ankle mobility, obesity and work-related weight-bearing.

-Management: Due to the tightness of the plantar fascia that leads to pain, treatments involve stretching and massaging to release the tight fascia and calf muscles.
-Other management include avoiding aggravating activities (e.g. wearing heels), cold therapy (R.I.C.E), anti-inflammatory drugs, taping to to relief pain and lastly it is crucial to strengthen calf muscles that have weakened during the pain process.
+- Management: Due to the tightness of the plantar fascia that leads to pain, treatments involve stretching and massaging to release the tight fascia and calf muscles.
+Other management includes avoiding aggravating activities (e.g. wearing heels), cold therapy (R.I.C.E), anti-inflammatory drugs, taping to relieve pain and lastly it is crucial to strengthen calf muscles that have weakened during the pain process.
 Some patients who are still symptomatic after conservative treatment might need surgery.

 Heel Fat Pad Syndrome

-Clinical signs and symptoms: Compared to plantar fascitis, fat pad related heel pain is felt more at the outer side of the heel especially when the heel gets loaded (heel strike).
+- Clinical signs and symptoms: Compared to plantar fascitis, fat pad-related heel pain is felt more at the heel’s outer side, especially when the heel gets loaded (heel strike).
 MRI investigations will reveal changes in the fat pad showing signs of swelling.

-Management: Treatments aimed at unloading the heel by avoiding aggravating activities.
-In an acute situation the R.I.C.E. rule (Rest Ice Compression Elevation) should be applied and anti inflammatory drugs are given.
-Further treatment includes taping, the use of a silicone gel heel pad and use of appropriate footwear.
+- Management: Treatments aimed at unloading the heel by avoiding aggravating activities.
+The R.I.C.E. rule (Rest Ice Compression Elevation) should be applied and anti-inflammatory drugs are given in an acute situation.
+Further treatment includes taping, the use of a silicone gel heel pad and the use of appropriate footwear.